Pupils with disabilities attend mainstream education at all levels, from pre-primary to upper secondary education.

 The document that certifies the type of disability specifies also its seriousness in order to decide on the number of hours that the support teacher and the educative assistant will spend in the class and with the disabled pupil.

 Pupils with disabilities participate in the INVALSI tests.
 Class teachers or the class council may foresee suitable compensatory measures or their partial exemption or, where required, a specific adaptation of the tests.
-In exceptional circumstances, a total exemption from the tests can be foreseen.
+In specific circumstances, a total exemption from the tests can be foreseen.

 Support measures for pupils with specific developmental disorders and/or specific learning disorders